apache/incubator-kie-kogito-operator/README.md

 apiVersion: app.kiegroup.org/v1alpha1
 kind: KogitoApp
 metadata:
-  name: kogito-kafka-quickstart-quarkus
+  name: jbpm-quarkus-example
 spec:
-  infra:
-    installKafka: Always
+  enableEvents: true
   build:
     envs:
     - name: MAVEN_ARGS_APPEND
-      value: -pl kogito-kafka-quickstart-quarkus -am
-    - name: ARTIFACT_DIR
-      value: kogito-kafka-quickstart-quarkus/target
+      value: -Pevents
     gitSource:
       uri: https://github.com/mswiderski/kogito-quickstarts
+      contextDir: jbpm-quarkus-example
 ```

-The flag `--install-kafka Always` in the CLI and the attribute `installKafka: Always` in the CR tells to the operator
+The flag `--enable-events` in the CLI and the attribute `spec.enableEvents: true` in the CR tells to the operator
 to deploy a Kafka cluster in the namespace if no Kafka cluster owned by Kogito Operator is found.

 A variable named `KAFKA_BOOTSTRAP_SERVERS` is injected into the service container.
 For Quarkus runtimes, this works